costafacchini/invoice_builder/README.md

 Based on the samples given, to know if an item is imported just check if it has the word 'imported' in the name

 Based on the samples given, to find out if an item is not taxed, just check if it does not have the words 'chocolate', 'pills' and 'book' in the name

+For the print receipt part, I implemented an interface that defines the contract that the printer must follow.
+That way, if we need to extend the code by printing in HTML for example, we just need to implement a new class specialized for that.

+I decided to separate the normal items from the invoice items.
+It seems to me that they are different things.
+The invoice items need to add up the total taxes.

+I created separate calculators for different types of calculations.
+If you have a new rule, just add the rule in the invoice item builder and the rest will continue to work without needing to be modified.